dc4eu/educational-pilot/eidas-scenarios/scenario2/trust_modes_bridge.md

 ### 5.5 Submit to CA

-- Send CSR and `didProof` to CA.
+- Send CSR and `didProof` to CA in the same session (assuming the request is transmitted over HTTPS to de RA service interface)
-- CA validates key, `didProof`, and DID registration.
+- RA validates key, `didProof`, and DID registration.
+- CA issues X.509v3 certificate

 ### 5.6 Receive Certificate